Sushant Sengar - Product Head - Payments

 TOP TIP: Consider the best migration approach with parallel programs and consider the potential synergy of aligning several migration programs (such as Payments, cloud, API and Financial Crime Compliance) where applicable.
 Then look at how you can use AI on payments and clean customer data to stay ahead of the competition by offering innovative products.

-2. Start to implement critical cloud, API, and ISO 20022 components
+2. Explore the phased migration to cloud, API, and ISO 20022 ready open digital platform

-Cloud-based deployment offers an opportunity to scale and optimise payments processing costs across all types of payments allowing for 27x7 “always ON” availability.
+Cloud-based deployment offers an opportunity to scale and optimize payments processing costs across all types of payments allowing for 27x7 “always ON” availability.
 API-ready platforms enable banks to integrate various applications easily, to speedily process transactions or get data quickly and efficiently for better customer service.
-Using microservices based architecture and containerisation also enables banks to modularise and scale the platform in a cost-effective manner.
+Using microservices based architecture and containerization also enables banks to modularize and scale the platform in a cost-effective manner.

 TOP TIP: Kickstart the migration approach on a firm footing by considering cloud-based deployments for speed, scalability, flexibility and use APIs as an integration strategy between in-house, industry and partner systems.

 3. Use AI and data to gather insights and upgrade product offerings